Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 For overkill, you could even have three different line segments, one between each tracked joint!

 However, for now we'll just stick to the single line segment.
 This post is already long enough as it is.
+We can always refine the implementation after we've got the basics down.

 ----